Car Rental in Botswana (2026) - Driving Guide & Best Rates

 Helpful Tips

-Download offline GPS maps before your trip as mobile coverage is limited outside major towns - consider renting a GPS unit with the vehicle or using apps like Maps.me that work without internet connection.
+Download offline GPS maps before your trip as mobile coverage is limited outside major towns - consider renting a GPS unit with southern Africa maps or using apps like Maps.Me with downloaded Botswana data.

-Wildlife on roads is a serious hazard in Botswana, particularly at dawn and dusk - animals including elephants, cattle, and antelope frequently cross highways, requiring constant vigilance and reduced speeds outside urban areas.
+Wildlife on roads is a serious hazard in Botswana, at dawn and dusk - animals including elephants, cattle, and antelope frequently cross highways, requiring extreme caution and reduced speeds outside urban areas.

-Many roads outside major cities are unpaved and conditions vary greatly by season - during rainy season (November-March), dirt roads can become impassable, and a 4WD vehicle is essential for most rural travel.
+Many roads outside major cities are unpaved and conditions vary dramatically by season - during rainy season (November-March), dirt roads can become impassable, requiring 4WD vehicles and careful route planning.

 Police checkpoints are common throughout Botswana for vehicle inspections and license verification - always carry your driver's license, vehicle registration, and insurance documents, and be prepared to stop when signaled.